 Deep-rooted movement

-Despite the challenges, more and more winemakers are giving the transition to organic a go.
-So much so, in fact, that the number of applications for Ecocert certification—the reference in organic farming—has skyrocketed.
-And it’s not only small vineyards that are turning to organic: several large operations are also taking the plunge.
-A shift appears to be in motion.
-To find our way through the organic vineyard, we spoke with two leading figures in Québec’s wine industry who are driven by the same passion and deep respect for the land.
+Today, more and more winemakers are giving the transition to organic a go despite the challenges that come with it.
+So much so, in fact, that the number of applications for Ecocert certification—the gold standard for organic farming—has skyrocketed.
+And it’s not only small vineyards—several large operations have also taken the plunge.
+A change appears to be afoot.
+To gain a better understanding of the subject, we spoke with three leading figures in Quebec’s wine industry who are driven by the same passion and deep respect for the land.

 Domaine Saint-Jacques: family first